PatrickPoeschke/YuGiOhJi---The-Prince-of-the-Games/README.md

 * deck building: If you don't like hand traps, let the computer play with the "no hand traps"-deck.
 * mods: switch on/off several alternative game rules
 * mods: choose with how many cards and life points you want to start with
-* 3 computer opponents: challange the defensive, the balanced or the aggressive computer opponent
+* 3 computer opponents: challenge the defensive, the balanced or the aggressive computer opponent
 * info windows: optional windows showing detailed information about each card including hints from the strategy guide (see Advanced Strategies and Hints.pdf)
 * free to play: game + rulebook + strategy guide for free!